Dev1402/CC-approval/README.md

 # CC-approval
-We'll use the Credit Card Approval dataset from the UCI Machine Learning Repository.
+I have use the Credit Card Approval dataset from the UCI Machine Learning Repository.
 The structure of this notebook is as follows:

 First, we will start off by loading and viewing the dataset.
 We will see that the dataset has a mixture of both numerical and non-numerical features, that it contains values from different ranges, plus that it contains a number of missing entries.